su-ntu-ctp/5m-data-2.10-distributed-stream/lesson.md

 pip install -r requirements.txt
 ```

-Also, we need to host kafka locally via docker:
+Also, we need to host kafka locally via docker.

+The learner is first requested to install docker via this link before running the below commands: https://docs.docker.com/desktop/

+When you run the below `docker run` command, the kafka image will first be downloaded onto your machine, if it is not already there.

 ```
 docker run -d --name broker -p 9092:9092 apache/kafka:latest